 - Flour tortillas

-- Refried beans with chilorio: Refried beans with chorizo or use regular refried beans.
+- Refried beans with chilorio: You could substitute with black bean paste or regular refried beans.

-- Manchego cheese: A Mexican cheese blend, Gouda, Oaxaca, Chihuahua, Muenster, and mozzarella are suitable substitutes.
+- Mexican cheese blend: Manchego, Gouda, Oaxaca, Chihuahua, Muenster, and mozzarella are suitable substitutes.

 How to Make Breakfast Quesadillas